zuccha/bright-future-simulator/image-generator/README.txt

 - images.circle: Image used for the prestige circle.
 - images.corner: Image used for the white halo corner.
 The provided image should be of the bottom-left corner, the tool will turn it for the others.
-- images.houses: List of images used for houses.
-There need to be at least four images.
-For each image, the tool will place four houses (one in each corner), picked at random, non-repeating, and rotated randomly.
+- images.houses: Map of list of images used for houses.
+The key is the street layout.
 - images.labels: List of images for labels used in columns "Actions", "Event", "Geo", "Indicator", and "Prestige" of the CSV file.
 Labels are case sensitive!